plutokid/Twitter-Clone/README.md

 -----
 * link : http://www.mysql.com/products/enterprise/replication.html

-For the scalability of the System
+For the scalability of this System